clux/kubecon2020/source/slides.md

 }
 ```
 notes:
-- from source, more runtime generics.
+- we find more runtime generics.
 - covered all concepts and main api consistencies now
-- at this point we have actually covered all the core ideas we need to talk about this from the rust POV
+- so the rest will be more from a rust POV

 ---
 ### Rust Modelling